-MATERIALS AND METHODS Study Design
+MATERIALS AND METHODS Study Design:

 Randomized control trial.
 Patients were assessed under parameters such as pain, stiffness, physical function using WOMAC scale and assessed for pain using visual analogue scale at pre-injection, 6 weeks post injection, 3 months post injection and 6 months post injection.
-The patients attending the in-patient as well as the outpatient department of orthopaedics at Rajiv Gandhi Institute of Medical Sciences, Putampalli, Kadapa and with complain of bilateral knee pain were screened and among those who were diagnosed with osteoarthritis knee were chosen for the study.
+The patients attending the in-patient as well as the outpatient department of orthopaedics at Sri Lakshmi Narayana Institute of Medical sciences, Pondicherry and with complain of bilateral knee pain were screened and among those who were diagnosed with osteoarthritis knee were chosen for the study.

-Selected patients were classified using the Kellgren Lawrance classification for osteoarthritis knee and were graded between grade 0 to grade 4 depending
+Selected patients were classified using the Kellgren Lawrance classification for osteoarthritis knee and were graded between grade 0 to grade 4 depending on the severity and were included in the study after informed written consent.